Vector Symbolic Finite State Machines in Attractor Neural Networks: Biological plausibility

 Transitions between discrete neural attractor states are thought to be a crucial mechanism for performing context-dependent decision making in biological neural systems \cite{daelli_neural_2010, mante_context-dependent_2013, miller_itinerancy_2016, tajima_task-dependent_2017}.
 Attractor dynamics enable a temporary retention of received information, and ensure that irrelevant inputs do not produce stable deviations in the neural state.
-As such, in this work we provide a description of an attractor-based network that can perform controllable context-dependent transitions in a simple manner, while abiding by the principles of distributed representation.
+Such networks are widely theorised to exist in the brain, for example in the hippocampus for its pattern completion and working memory capabilities \cite{rolls_mechanisms_2013, khona_attractor_2022}.
+As such, we showed that a Hopfield attractor network and its sparse variant can be modified such that they can perform stimulus-triggered state-dependent attractor transitions, without resorting to additional biologically-implausible mechanisms and while abiding by the principles of distributed representation.
+The changes we introduced are a) an altered weights matrix construction with additional asymmetric cross-terms (which does not incur any considerable extra complexity) and b) the ability for a stimulus to mask a subset of neurons within the attractor population.
+As long as such a mechanism exists, the network proposed here could thus map onto brain areas theorised to support attractor dynamics.
+The masking mechanism could, for example, feasibly be achieved by a population of inhibitory neurons representing the stimuli, which selectively project to neurons within the attractor population.